wangzhou/uadk/docs/wd_design.md

 When a process wants to access the same memory by multiple queues, it could rely on the POSIX shared memory API.

-### Share Domain Scenario

-#### Share Domain Interfaces

-In the Share Domain scenario, IOMMU is enabled but PASID isn't supported by device.
-So all DMA transactions are limited in the same IOMMU domain.
-The memory for DMA transaction is allocated in kernel space.
-And IOVA is used in DMA transaction.

-The addressing interfaces in Share Domain scenario are in below.

-***int wd_request_channel(struct wd_chan \*ch);***

-***void wd_release_channel(struct wd_chan \*ch);***

-***void \*wd_reserve_mem(struct wd_chan \*ch, size_t size);***

-***int wd_share_reserved_memory(struct wd_chan \*ch, struct wd_chan \*target_ch);***

-When a process wants to communicate with hardware device, it needs to call *wd_request_channel()* and *wd_reserve_mem()* in turn to get a chunk of memory.
-If a process wants to use multiple small memory blocks, it just need to get multiple memory by SMM.

-Multiple devices could share same memory region in one process.
-Then the same memory region needs to be shared between multiple devices.
-Since there's only one IOMMU domain and one process in this scenario, different devices could understand the same memory region.
-In order to manage the refcount, *wd_share_reserved_memory()* is necessary when Queue B needs to accesses the memory of Queue A.

-#### Limitations on Share Domain Scenario

-IOMMU could bring lots of benefits.
-One of the benefit is resolving the memory fragement issue.
-IOMMU could map discrete memory pages into one continuous address, IPA.
-But it current design, memory is still allocated in kernel space by *alloc_pages()*.
-System may fail to allocate memory by *alloc_pages()* because of memory fragement.

-All DMA transitions are limited in one IOMMU domain.

-### NOIOMMU Scenario
+### NOSVA Scenario

-#### NOIOMMU Interfaces
+#### NOSVA Interfaces

-In the NOIOMMU scenario, physical address is used in DMA transaction.
+In the NOSVA scenario, it supports both IOMMU and NOIOMMU mode.
+So physical address is used in DMA transaction.
 Since scatter/gather mode isn't enabled, DMA needs continuous memory.
 Now *alloc_pages()* is used to allocate continuous address.
 When user process needs physical memory, it has to allocate memory from the reserved memory region.
 When user wants to integrate warpdrive into some libraries, user has to do an extra memory copy to make DMA working if memory isn't allocated from the reserved memory region.

-The addressing interfaces in NOIOMMU scenario are in below.
+The addressing interfaces in NOSVA scenario are in below.

 ***int wd_request_channel(struct wd_chan \*ch);***